swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ### Swift API Design Should be Unaffected

 Swift API authors should not change the way they write Swift code and design Swift APIs based on how specific Swift language constructs are exposed to C++.
 They should use the most effective Swift constructs for the task.
-C++ interop should provide best effort view for these constructs without imposing decisions or restrictions that might limit the Swift API designers and authors.
+It is a key goal of C++ interoperability that the exposed C++ interfaces are safe, performant, and ergonomic enough that programmers will not be tempted to make their Swift code worse just to make the C++ interfaces better.

 ### Objective-C Support